 The Canadian Standards Association (CSA) developed standards about safe materials, installation, equipment, surfacing, layout, maintenance and other information to help keep children safe in playgrounds.
-However, playground equipment safety standards are voluntary — playground safety is not a law.
-Nevertheless, some jurisdictions have passed regulations to ensure playground management complies with CSA standards.
 To make sure your playground is safe and CSA-compliant, ask an inspector certified by the Canadian Playground Safety Institute (CPSI) to visit your playground.

 The CSA safety guide is available to purchase online.
 Here are some CSA standards according to the 2020 edition, to give you an idea of what to expect:

-- Playground surfacing must extend no less than 1.8 metres on all sides of play structures.
+- Playground surfacing must extend beyond all sides of play structures.

 - All playground equipment with a fall height should have safety surfacing.